Fraunhofer-AISEC/codyze/docs/Codyze/why-v3.md

 We introduced the concept of Executors which are responsible for evaluating rules of a specific specification language.
 Through Executors, Codyze can verify rules written in different specification languages and utilize their advantages as long as there is an Executor for them.

-We're also working on a new specification language Coko that improves upon MARK.
+We're also working on a new specification language Coko which comes inbuilt with Codyze.

-Codyze has also been split into a frontend and a backend.
-The frontend is responsible for parsing the rules and the analysis and the backend provides the information needed for the analysis.
-Through this separation, another backend other than the CPG could be used for the analysis.

-Additionally, we reworked the organisation of code in Codyze to be able to handle multiple projects with their own configurations with only one Codyze instance.
+Additionally, we reworked the organisation of code in Codyze to be able to handle multiple projects with their own configurations with only one Codyze instance. his, for example, allows switching between projects in an IDE without losing the context of any analysis and should better support LSP mode.